SatYu26/Kubernetes-Basics/Build a Kubernetes Application.md

 helm repo update
 ```

-- - Install the database instance for the vets service:
+- - Install the database instance for the vets service:<br>
     `helm install vets-db-mysql bitnami/mysql --namespace spring-petclinic --version 6.14.3 --set db.name=service_instance_db`
-- - Install the database instance for the visits service:
+- - Install the database instance for the visits service:<br>
     `helm install visits-db-mysql bitnami/mysql --namespace spring-petclinic --version 6.14.3 --set db.name=service_instance_db`
-- - Install the database instance for the customers service:
+- - Install the database instance for the customers service:<br>
     `helm install customers-db-mysql bitnami/mysql --namespace spring-petclinic --version 6.14.3 --set db.name=service_instance_db`

-- Our deployment YAMLs have a placeholder called REPOSITORY_PREFIX so we'll be able to deploy the images from our repository by simply running a shell script:
+- Our deployment YAMLs have a placeholder called REPOSITORY_PREFIX so we'll be able to deploy the images from our repository by simply running a shell script:<br>
   `./scripts/deployToKubernetes.sh`
-- Verify the pods are deployed:
+- Verify the pods are deployed:<br>
   `watch kubectl get pods -n spring-petclinic`

 Once all Pods are in Running and Ready 1/1 state, visit the application from the tab in the left upper corner and explore the frontend:

 From the 'Owners' dropdown list, select 'Register' and enter the information to register a new customer
-Make sure the Telephone field contains no more than 10 numerical values without the '+' sign. e.g (7908645213)
+Make sure the Telephone field contains no more than 10 numerical values without the '+' sign. e.g (7908645xxx)
 From the 'Owners' dropdown list, select 'All' to verify the customer was added

 - You can verify the data persisted in the MySQL database by running a temporary container with the mysql:5.7 image and running the mysql binary to execute the query: